Overview

 How It Works

-- Passive Scanner & Tagger: Use rules to identify potential vulnerabilities and add contextual tags to the findings.
+- Passive Scanner & Tagger identify vulnerabilities and add contextual tags

 flowchart LR